Pet Travel From the United States to Australia

 Part 1

-- Take your pet to a USDA Accredited Veterinarian and have them complete the identity declaration (324.71 KB).
+- Take your pet to a USDA-accredited veterinarian and have them complete the identity declaration (324.71 KB).

-- The accredited veterinarian MUST take a color photo(s) of the pet and the microchip scanner with the microchip number visible.
+- The accredited veterinarian must take a color photo(s) of the pet and the microchip scanner with the microchip number visible.

-- At least one photo should have both the scanner, with the microchip number visible, and at least a significant portion of the pet, together in the same photo.
+- At least one photo should have both the scanner, with the microchip number visible, and at least a significant portion of the pet together in the same photo.

-- The accredited veterinarian MUST use VEHCS to submit the identity declaration and photo(s) to USDA for endorsement.
+- The accredited veterinarian must use VEHCS to submit the identity declaration and photo(s) to USDA for endorsement.

 - A $38.00 user fee to USDA is required for the endorsement of the declaration.

 - After the accredited veterinarian submits the identity declaration and photo(s) in VEHCS, USDA will review and endorse.
-The accredited veterinarian MUST provide the endorsed certificate number to you (the pet owner/exporter).
+The accredited veterinarian must provide the endorsed certificate number to you (the pet owner/exporter).

 Part 2

-- After completing steps 1-4 in Part 1, you must take your pet to a different USDA Accredited Veterinarian at a different veterinary clinic** and have them complete a new identity declaration (324.71 KB). **The two accredited veterinarians should work at different clinics.
+- After completing steps 1–4 in Part 1, you must take your pet to a different USDA-accredited veterinarian at a different veterinary clinic and have them complete a new identity declaration (324.71 KB).

-- The second accredited veterinarian MUST take a color photo(s) of the pet and the microchip scanner with the microchip number visible.
+- The second accredited veterinarian must take a color photo(s) of the pet and the microchip scanner with the microchip number visible.

-- At least one photo should have both the scanner, with the microchip number visible, and at least a significant portion of the pet, together in the same photo.
+- At least one photo should have both the scanner, with the microchip number visible, and at least a significant portion of the pet together in the same photo.

-- The second accredited veterinarian MUST use VEHCS to submit the identity declaration and photo(s) to USDA for endorsement.
+- The second accredited veterinarian must use VEHCS to submit the identity declaration and photo(s) to USDA for endorsement.

 - A $38.00 user fee to USDA is required for the endorsement of the declaration.

 - After the accredited veterinarian submits the identity declaration and photo(s) in VEHCS, USDA will review and endorse.
-The accredited veterinarian MUST provide the endorsed certificate number to you (the pet owner/exporter).
+The accredited veterinarian must provide the endorsed certificate number to you (the pet owner/exporter).

 Blood cannot be drawn for the rabies neutralizing antibody titer test (RNATT) until after the date of the second microchip scanning (can be done on same day).
 Part 3 below MUST still be completed by the accredited veterinarian.